 FAQs

-Can I use frozen chicken in Crockpot Mississippi Chicken?
+Can I use chicken thighs instead of breasts in the Crockpot Mississippi Chicken Recipe?

 Final Thoughts